-Limit biodiversity loss: we are committed to better analyze nature related risks and impacts and contribute to preservation of the ecosystems especially water.
+Biodiversity & water preservation: we are committed to better analyzing nature related risks and impacts and contribute to preservation of the ecosystems especially water.

 As an investor, for this purpose, we identify the materiality of nature related risks before investment, we promote sustainability linked bond and equity with sustainability performance targets on biodiversity, we monitor the biodiversity and the supply chain risks in the holding period, we provide training on biodiversity and water, and we discuss action plan with the management.